andrew-scorchsoft/squid-game/docs/games.md

 **Rules:**

-- Play continues until only 2 players have chips remaining
+- Play continues until only 1 players have chips remaining
 - Standard poker betting and elimination rules apply
 - Players eliminated when they run out of chips

 **Advancement:**

-- Only the final 2 players advance to the finale
+- Only the final players advance to the finale
 - They keep their chip counts for potential advantages

+**Guards Game**

+- All losing players so far (now guards) also play poker
+- Single winner from guards table makes it through to the finale
+- They first play Jenga with the person who came 2nd in main poker.
+If they win, they make it to finale.
+If they lose, then the person who came second in main game goes through.

 ---